PaulKinlan/paul.kinlan.me/content/2016-01-08-service-discovery-on-the-web.markdown

 Schemes and protocol handlers such as `mailto` work as a basic way to do late-binding.
 It has always been a relative weak method with little flexibility for a number of reasons:

-* It offers no ability to control selection services,
+* It offers no ability to control selection services
 * Communication is one way (yes opener.postMessage exists but you can't rely on the app speaking the same protocol over that channel)
-* The ecosystem is incredibly poorly standardised - there is no registry of services that exists or is maintained that has a list of all the endpoints for an scheme and the parameters that you can send to it.
+* The ecosystem is incredibly poorly standardised - there is no registry of services that exists or is maintained that has a list of all the endpoints for an scheme and the parameters that you can send to it
-* There is no fallback, if there is no app installed the link doesn't work.
+* There is no fallback, if there is no app installed the link doesn't work
 * It is incredibly one-sided.
-If I am a web site and I want my site to be able to handle a protocol such as `pandaora:` I can't do it because the `registerProtocolHandler` API has been hobbled to require a `web+` prefix.
+If I am a web site and I want my site to be able to handle a protocol such as `pandaora:` I can't do it because the `registerProtocolHandler` API has been hobbled to require a `web+` prefix

 I do have hope though, with the introduction of Service Worker it should be possible to solve my biggest
 issue: `registerProtocolHandler` would not work offline with AppCache because each Query String parameter and value